 5. Sliced Peaches

 Fresh, ripe peaches are one of the summer’s great delights, but they’re so fragile — and peak season is so short — that frozen is a good option for anyone who lives outside of peach-growing country.
-A 10-slice portion of frozen peaches accounts for just 146 calories, but provides 11 percent of your day’s fiber, more than twice your daily vitamin C requirement, and smaller but still valuable quantities of other vitamins and minerals.
+A 10-slice portion of frozen peaches accounts for just 146 calories, but provides 11% of your day’s fiber, more than twice your daily vitamin C requirement, and smaller but still valuable quantities of other vitamins and minerals.

 6. Amy’s Whole Meals Cheese Enchilada